1. Telebroad | Support Center

 AI Receptionists Settings

 Only the Agent Settings are mandatory.
-The agent can be activated without the other two tabs; however, they are important to allow the AI agent to deal with situations outside its scope of knowledge or simply to transfer calls to a human when the caller requests it.
+The agent can be activated without the other three tabs; however, they are important to allow the AI agent to deal with situations outside its scope of knowledge or simply to transfer calls to a human when the caller requests it.

 Agent Settings

-- Internal Name / Internal Description: Self-explanatory.
+• Internal Name / Internal Description: Self-explanatory.
 The description is optional.

-- Agent Voice: When you open the menu, you can click
+• Agent Voice: When you open the menu, you can click to hear how the agent sounds before selecting it.

-to hear how the agent sounds before selecting it. - Phone Line: Select a phone line for the AI agent.
+• Phone Line: Select a phone line for the AI agent.
 As explained above, you should create a new phone line for the AI agent.

-- Max Call Duration: Since AI agents' calls are billed per minute, you can limit the duration of calls in 5-minute increments to avoid runaway calls.
+• Max Call Duration: Since AI agents' calls are billed per minute, you can limit the duration of calls in 5-minute increments to avoid runaway calls.
 When the limit is reached (timed out), the call is routed to the fallback destination extension.
 You can select No limit if you don't want calls to time out.

-- Monthly budget: This lets you control your expenses.
+• Monthly budget: This lets you control your expenses.
 Calls will be routed to the fallback destination when the budget limit is reached.

-You can assign the extension to any Admin Center destination or feature.
-Extensions are covered in this article. - Company Name (mandatory): You can reference the company name in any other prompts and instructions for the AI agent (for example, in the opening greeting) using double curly-brackets – {{CompanyName}}.
+• Company Name (mandatory): You can reference the company name in any other prompts and instructions for the AI agent (for example, in the opening greeting) using double curly-brackets {{CompanyName}}.

 You don't need to type the full variable.
-Just type { and the system will display an option for you to select. - Opening Greeting (mandatory): This is how the agent introduces itself and greets the caller at the beginning of their conversation.
+Just type { and the system will display an option for you to select.

-Company Info: Here you can inform the agent about the company and any specific details about it that it can use for conversing with callers.
+• Work Description and Instructions: Here you can inform the agent about the company and any specific details about it that it can use for conversing with callers.

 You can also include important rules and behavior restrictions for the agent, including how it should handle call transfers or email requests.